-Once you have made a Will you will be able to enjoy the reassurance of knowing your affairs will be taken care of after your death, however, you can also set up an arrangement to assign people to look after either your personal and financial affairs or both if you become unable to do so during your life time.
+Once you have made a Will you will be able to enjoy the reassurance of knowing your affairs will be taken care of after your death.
+However, you may also wish to set up an arrangement to assign people to look after either your personal and financial affairs or both if you become unable to do so during your lifetime.
 This is known as a Lasting Power of Attorney and it ensures that your affairs will always be taken care of by one or more of the attorneys selected by yourself to safeguard your interests.

 A Lasting Power of Attorney is a legal document and there are 2 different types in which you can set up: